Enhancing Evaluation Methods for Infrared Small-Target Detection in Real-world Scenarios: Pre-thresholding evaluation

 where, $\mu_T$, $\mu_b$, and $\sigma_b$ denote average intensity of the target area, average intensity and standard deviation of its local surrounding background, respectively.
 While this evaluation measure is generally accepted in the literature, it can not correctly reflect the target enhancement capability of an IRSTD.
 To better understanding, a simple scenario is provided here (\autoref{fig:SCR_disadv}).

-Two different saliency maps are demonstrated in \autoref{fig:scrDout1} and \autoref{fig:scrDout2}. \autoref{fig:scrDout1} shows the result of applying AAGD algorithm \cite{moradi2018false} with $9\times 9$ internal window.
+Two different saliency maps are demonstrated in \autoref{fig:scrDout1} and \autoref{fig:scrDout2}. \autoref{fig:scrDout1} shows the result of applying AAGD algorithm \cite{moradi2018false} with $9\times 9$ internal window followed by a morphological dilation with a $3\times 3$ square-shape structural element.
 As depicted in the figure; the target area is relatively enhanced while there are some remaining background clutter.
 Compared to the \autoref{fig:scrDout1}, the second IRSTD which again is an AAGD \autoref{fig:scrDout2} algorithm with $3\times 3$ internal window followed by a morphological erosion with a $3\times 3$ square-shape structural element, shows better target enhancement and background suppression.
 As shown in \autoref{fig:scrDout1_zoomed} and \autoref{fig:scrDout2_zoomed}, the signal amplitude for the IRSTD $\# 2$ is almost twice as the one in the IRSTD $\# 1$, which means in higher threshold values the target will be detected corectly in the second one, while in the first one the target will be missed.
 One dimensional ($1$D) cross-section of target area in both saliency maps are shown in \autoref{fig:oneDcrossout1} and \autoref{fig:oneDcrossout2}, respectively.
 To simplify the scenario, let's approximate $1$D cross-section of the target area with closest square signal.
-The result is shown in \autoref{fig:SCR_disadvOned}.
+The result is simplified and shown in \autoref{fig:SCR_disadvOned}.
 As shown in the figure:

 where, $A_{T_1}$, $A_{T_2}$ denote the target amplitude in the output of IRSTD $\#1$ and $\#2$.
 Also, $ W_{T_1}$, $ W_{T_2}$ show the target width (extension) in the output of IRSTD $\#1$ and $\#2$, respectively.